Genetics and Diabetes: What’s The Relation?

 Is gestational diabetes genetic?

-If you or someone in your family have diabetes or wonder if you are at a high risk of developing the disease, we at Florida Wellness can help.
+If you or someone in your family have diabete or wonder if you are at a high risk of developing the disease, we at Florida Wellness can help.
 Contact us for the proper tests, treatment plans, and lifestyle suggestions.
-One of the essential things about diabetes management is learning more about the disease.
+One of the essential things about diabete management is learning more about the disease.
 Stay aware, follow the right treatment plans, and live healthy.